 Gardens can provide a feast for our eyes as well as our bodies.
-Whether a small garden in windowsill boxes or a larger garden in your backyard when we are intentional about what and where we plant, our vision comes to life in amazing shapes and colours.
+Whether a small garden in windowsill boxes or a larger garden in a backyard or a community green plot, when we are intentional about what and where we plant, our vision comes to life in amazing shapes and colours.
 Weather conditions and terrain affect how to care for gardens.
 Explore the needs of various plants to see which need full sun or partial shade, and note which need room for vines to roam or stakes to guide upward growth.
+Interview successful gardeners and conduct research to help your garden produce fruitful results.